MisterChief95/sd-webui-pillow-patch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing